Sámi media: Northern Sámi

 This hiatus ended with the launch of the predominantly Northern Sámi magazine Sábmelaš by the Sámi Čuvgehussearvi in Finland in 1934.
 This also heralded the birth of Sámi-language publications in Finland.
 Sámi Čuvgehussearvi published the magazine itself until 1945, when it was joined by the newly formed Sami Litto (the Sámi Union).
 Over the years, it changed its name to Sápmelaš to coincide with the current orthography.
 Until 1995, the magazine was financed by the Finnish government.
 After that, the Sámi Parliament in Finland provided financing for it until the magazine folded in 2001 once funding had dried up.
 Although neither of its first editors-in-chief, Paavo Ravila (1934–1943) and Erkki Itkonen (1934–1950), were Sámi, they were professors of Fenno-Ugric languages at the University of Helsinki in Finland.
 Because Sápmelaš was a magazine for all of the Sámi living in Finland, it also had articles in Inari Sámi and a few in Skolt Sámi.

 Before 1979, Norway, Sweden and Finland all had their own orthography for Northern Sámi, but that year saw a common orthography created for all three countries.
-In order to efficiently disseminate the new orthography, a new newspaper, Sámi Áigi, was established that year in Karasjok.
+In order to efficiently disseminate the new orthography, a new newspaper, Sámi Áigi, was established that year in Karasjok Municipality.
 Sámi Áigi was, however, plagued by economic issues for the majority of its existence and it folded 10 years later when it finally went bankrupt.
 Four years later, in 1993, the newspaper was resurrected under the name Min Áigi.

 Established in 1993, Min Áigi and its rival Áššu were both published twice a week just like Sámi Áigi had been until its demise.
 The two newspapers also had roughly the same circulation figures.
-Although the majority of their backers were different, they were jointly supported financially by the Norwegian Sami Association, the largest Sámi organization in Norway.
+Although the majority of their backers were different, they were jointly supported financially by the Norwegian Sámi Association, the largest Sámi organization in Norway.
 On August 27, 2007, Min Áigi and Áššu announced that they were merging in order to launch a new daily newspaper in Northern Sámi with a new editor-in-chief.
 The name of the new newspaper, Ávvir, was selected from names proposed by the newspapers' readership.
 The editorial bureaus of the two defunct newspapers are still located in Kárášjohka and Guovdageaidnu, i.e., the same place that their editorial bureaus were originally in.
-The first issue of Ávvir was released on February 6, 2008, which is also Sami National Day.
+The first issue of Ávvir was released on February 6, 2008, which is also Sámi National Day.

 Gába is a bilingual Sámi magazine that was published for the first time on International Women's Day (March 8) in 1996.
 The magazine is published six times a year by the Sámi women's forum Sami Nisson Forum, with articles dealing with the everyday life of the Sámi from a woman's perspective.
 Although its articles are mainly in Norwegian and Northern Sámi, occasionally they are written in Southern Sámi, Lule Sámi and Swedish, as well.